Is Cocaine Deadly?

 The physiological effects of cocaine are well characterized.
 The drug is a stimulant of the central nervous system, leading to feelings of euphoria.
 As it reaches the brain, it causes the release of a special brain chemical called dopamine.
 Dopamine is a neurotransmitter that is typically released in response to a pleasurable stimulus, such as food being made available.
 It is strongly tied to reward circuitry.
 Cocaine prevents dopamine from being recycled in neurons, causing excessive stimulation of the brain’s reward circuits.
 The result of this is feelings of extreme pleasure and euphoria.

 Over time, use leads to major changes in the brain’s reward system.
 The first time someone uses cocaine, they often experience extreme euphoria.
 In many cases, subsequent highs fall short of the initial experience.
 This causes cocaine users to take more and more of the drug to try to recapture that amazing high.
 The effects of cocaine on the brain’s reward system lead to addiction as an individual begins to require the drug to feel good.
-Substance abuse treatment programs such as Best Drug Rehabilitation help an addicted individual break this cycle, leading to restored normal brain activity.
+Substance abuse treatment programs help an addicted individual break this cycle, leading to restored normal brain activity.

 Side Effects of Cocaine Use